NVILA: Efficient Frontier Visual Language Models: Introduction

 \section{Introduction}

-Visual language models (VLMs) have shown remarkable abilities in processing and integrating both visual and textual information, enabling advanced vision-language interactions and dialogues.
-In recent years, the research community has made tremendous progress in enhancing their accuracy~\cite{liu2024llava,lin2024vila,chen2024internvl,li2024llavaonevision,wang2024qwen2vl} and broadening their applications across diverse domains, including robotics~\cite{brohan2022rt1,zhang2024navid,cheng2024navila}, autonomous driving~\cite{tian2024drivevlm}, and medical applications~\cite{saab2024medgemini,nath2024vilam3}.
-However, there has been much less focus on improving their efficiency.
+Visual language models (VLMs) integrate visual and textual inputs, enabling a wide range of vision-language interactions.
+In recent years, the research community has made substantial progress in improving their accuracy~\cite{liu2024llava,lin2024vila,chen2024internvl,li2024llavaonevision,wang2024qwen2vl} and broadening their applications across diverse domains, including robotics~\cite{brohan2022rt1,zhang2024navid,cheng2024navila}, autonomous driving~\cite{tian2024drivevlm}, and medical applications~\cite{saab2024medgemini,nath2024vilam3}.
+However, much less attention has been paid to their efficiency.

 VLMs are expensive across multiple dimensions.
-First, \textit{training a VLM is time-consuming}.
-For example, training a state-of-the-art 7B VLM~\cite{li2024llavaonevision} can take up to 400 GPU days, let alone even larger models.
+First, \textit{training a VLM is time-consuming}: training a state-of-the-art 7B VLM~\cite{li2024llavaonevision} can take up to 400 GPU days, with even higher costs for larger models.
 This creates a significant entry barrier for researchers.
-Second, VLMs often require adaptation when applied to specialized domains (\eg, medical imaging), but \textit{fine-tuning a VLM is memory-intensive}.
-For example, fully fine-tuning a 7B VLM can require over 64GB of GPU memory, far beyond the available memory of most consumer-level GPUs.
-Finally, VLMs are often deployed in edge applications with limited computational budget (\eg, laptops, robots), so \textit{deploying a VLM is resource-constrained}.
-Addressing these challenges requires a systematic solution to improve VLM efficiency across all these dimensions.
+Second, VLMs often require adaptation to specialized domains (\eg, medical imaging), but \textit{fine-tuning a VLM is memory-intensive}: fully fine-tuning a 7B VLM can require over 64\,GB of GPU memory, well beyond what is available on most consumer-grade GPUs.
+Finally, VLMs are increasingly deployed in edge applications with a tight compute budget (\eg, laptops, robots), so \textit{deploying a VLM is latency-sensitive}.
+Addressing all three together requires a comprehensive approach to VLM efficiency.

-In this paper, we introduce \textbf{NVILA}, a family of open VLMs designed to optimize both efficiency and accuracy.
-Building on VILA~\cite{lin2024vila}, we improve its model architecture by first scaling up the spatial and temporal resolution, followed by compressing visual tokens. ``Scaling'' preserves more details from visual inputs, raising the accuracy upper bound, while ``compression'' squeezes visual information to fewer tokens, improving computational efficiency.
-This ``\textit{scale-then-compress}'' strategy allows NVILA to process high-resolution images and long videos both effectively and efficiently.
-In addition, we conduct a systematic study to optimize the efficiency of NVILA throughout its entire lifecycle, including training, fine-tuning, and deployment.
+In this paper, we introduce \textbf{NVILA}, a family of open VLMs designed to jointly optimize efficiency and accuracy.
+Building on VILA~\cite{lin2024vila}, we improve its model architecture by first scaling up the spatial and temporal resolutions, and then compressing visual tokens. \textit{Scaling} preserves more visual detail, raising the accuracy ceiling, while \textit{compression} reduces the visual token count, lowering computational cost.
+This ``\textit{scale-then-compress}'' strategy enables NVILA to process high-resolution images and long videos both accurately and efficiently.
+We further systematically optimize efficiency across NVILA's full lifecycle: training, fine-tuning, and deployment.